dustinpfister/videoground-samp-waveform/videos/nyquist_frequency/README.md

 const a_cycle = samp.frequency * a_wave % 1;
 ```

-For the most part this expression works fine, but there are a few edge cases where it will cause unexspected results.
+For the most part this expression works fine, but there are a few edge cases where it will cause unexpected results.
 The problem has to do with values like 0.4999.. where 0.5 is desired.
 I was sample to fix this by using the same expression, but then using the value to create another alpha value from it that is based on a fixed number of points for a cycle.

-An example of the old pulse waveform funciton that I would use in videos would look like this:
+An example of the old pulse waveform function that I would use in videos would look like this:

 ```js
 const pulse_old = (sampeset, a_wave ) => {